lcdb/lcdb-wf/docs/getting-started.rst

 2. **Configure:** set up samples table for experiments and edit configuration file
 3. **Run:** activate environment and run the Snakemake file either locally or on a cluster

+See :ref:`cluster` for detailed information on running on HPC clusters.

 .. _deploy:

 1. Deploying lcdb-wf